 Where: Weston, Missouri (about 254 miles from Rogers, Ark. and 40 miles north of Kansas City, Missouri.)

-When: Depending on weather conditions, facility opens in December and closes in mid-March.
-(Opening December 20, 2019)
+When: Depending on weather conditions, the facility usually opens in December but was delayed this time because of warmer weather.
+It closes in mid-March.

 Hours: They typically open at noon on weekdays and at 9 a.m. on weekends.
 Click here for more info on when they’re open.